Communities at Risk: Security Infrastructure Program (SIP)

 - Security Equipment Pricing Guide

 - Instructions for completing the Budget Template

-Please direct requests for assistance to email@example.com.
+Please contact us at firstname.lastname@example.org for assistance or to obtain an alternate format of the online application form.
 Program Officers are available to provide advice on the eligibility of applicants, activities and costs and to answer general questions.
-Please note that Program Officers will not review completed applications prior to submission.

 - Date modified: